marcusmerc27/checksum/README.md

 #### Git Commands to remember
 1. ``git clone``: to create a local repository (and working directory) of your remote repository
 2. ``git pull``: a command to perform a *fetch* and *merge* in one step
-   - ``git fetch``: to copy all new informtion from the remote repository into the local repository
+   - ``git fetch``: to copy all new information from the remote repository into the local repository
    - ``git merge``: to merge all new information from the local repository into the working directory
 4. ``git add``: to add a file to the staging area
 5. ``git commit``: to place all stage files into the local repository